ringcentral/ringcentral-extensible/README.md

 By default lerna check git tag to determine which packages to publish.
 `from-package` will make lerna check npmjs.com instead.

+As I just tried, it works without `from-package` option.

 ### NPM 2FA

 I don't know how to make it work with lerna and I have to disable it via npmjs.com GUI: I disabled "Require two-factor authentication for write actions".